-Knowledge and experience Demonstrable for 6 technical areas by m Demonstrable for 6 technical areas by means of: 1 Knowledge of organisational management Qualification or equivalent experience at Bachelor degree level.
+Knowledge and experience Demonstrable for 6 technical areas by means of: 1 Knowledge of organisational management Qualification or equivalent experience at Bachelor degree level.
 2 Knowledge of the CSR Performance Ladder certification process A CSR training course based on the CSR Performance Ladder (Part B).